w3f/polkadot-wiki/docs/general/dashboards/staking-dashboard.md

 - **Panel A: The Stats Panel** shows the total number of active validators, all validators currently registered (active and inactive), and average commission across all validators.
 - **Panel B: The Validators Panel** shows all validators.
-You can order them by low/high commission or apply the following filters:
+They can be ordered by either "Performance" or "Commission" (low/high), or filtered by the following criteria:
-  - Include only active validators
+  - Include only active validators (excludes validators that are waiting, i.e. not in the current [active set](../../learn/learn-validator.md)).
+A new set is selected every era, so an active validator is not guaranteed to remain active in future eras.
+  - Exclude validators with 100% commission (nominating these yields no staking rewards).
+  - Exclude validators with blocked nominations (attempting to nominate them causes the transaction to fail, even when nominating others alongside them).
-  - Exclude validators that have 100% commission, blocked nominations, and have missing identity.
+  - Exclude validators with a missing [on-chain identity](../../learn/learn-identity.md).

+For each validator, the panel displays: the account icon and address (replaced by the on-chain identity when set, which may or may not be verified by a [registrar](../../learn/learn-identity.md#registrars));
+a small graph of the validator's 30-day performance; a copy icon for its public address; a heart icon to add or remove it from the Favorites tab; and a metrics icon that opens detailed statistics such as self stake, recent performance, and reward history.
+Also shown are the estimated Annual Percentage Yield (APY), the "Top x%" ranking (displayed when the validator is among the top performers over the last 30 days), the commission rate (from 0% to 100%), and the status in the current validator set (active or waiting, with the total stake shown for active validators).

+The Validators page also includes a **Favorites** tab, which lists the validators marked with the heart icon.
+These can be quickly selected when [nominating](#nominate), and removed by toggling the heart icon again.

 ## Support